Albertyhu/simple-chat-app/readme.md

 From then on, information is passed through sockets between the client and the server.

-The app is not backed by a databse yet.
+The app is not backed by a database yet.

 As long as the server runs and doesn't restart, all the client's information and chat history are saved.